Nonparametric Heterogeneous Treatment Effect Estimation in Repeated Cross Sectional Designs: Introduction

-Our contributions are as follows.
+We seek to build a robust estimator for $\tau(\cdot)$.
+To this end, we start by considering the case where the underlying treatment effect $\tau(x)$ is constant and the only challenge is to eliminate confounding.
 We start by developing an orthogonal transformation of \eqref{eq:true_form} that generalizes the transformation of \citet{robinson1988root} for the conditionally linear model.
-In the case where the underlying treatment effect $\tau(x)$ is constant, this representation allows us to build a transformed regression estimator (TR) to estimate the treatment effect.
+This representation allows us to build a transformed regression estimator (TR) to estimate the constant treatment effect.
 Our TR estimator achieves the parametric $1/\sqrt{n}$ rate of convergence while allowing for slower estimation rates on all nuisance components.
+The $1/\sqrt{n}$ rate of convergence in the TR estimator allows valid asymptotic confidence interval construction, while we still enable flexible nonparametric estimation on the nuisance components (e.g., without linearity assumptions).
 We further discuss the properties of the transformed regression estimator when the underlying linearity assumption is misspecified.
+We then build upon the transformed regression construction and propose a heterogeneous treatment effect estimator for $\tau(\cdot)$ and show empirically the proposal is advantageous comparing to exisitng baselines.

-In the case where we allow for treatment heterogeneity in the data generating process, we propose a heterogeneous treatment effect estimator for $\tau(\cdot)$, and then use a balancing approach to estimate the average treatment effect.
-We name this approach the Difference-in-Differences Augmented Minimax Linear Estimator (DiD-AMLE).
-Building on ideas from \citet{chernozhukov2016locally} and \citet{hirshberg2018balancing}, we show that DiD-AMLE is semiparametrically efficient and and find it to have promising empirical performance in a variety of simulation setups.
-Our proposed heterogeneous treatment effect estimator may also be of independent interest.
+Compared to the standard difference-in-differences design, we do not assume the panel setting where every individual is observed both before and after the treatment.
+In that particular case, one could apply any of the existing heterogeneous treatment effect estimators \citep[e.g.,][]{athey2018generalized, hill2011bayesian, kunzel2019metalearners, nie2021quasi} by taking the difference between the outcomes from the two time periods as the new outcome variable.
+In our setting, we make the less stringent assumption of conditional parallel trends, and allow covariate shifts for the two time periods which makes the setting significantly more challenging.
+Adapting advances in semiparametric efficiency theory and leveraging flexible nonparametric machine learning methods for this task is our main methodological contribution.